The following Charter will characterize the way we labor together in this course:

 The principle of compassion lies at the heart of all religious, ethical, and spiritual traditions, calling us always to treat all others as we wish to be treated ourselves.
 Compassion impels us to work tirelessly to alleviate the suffering of our fellow creatures, to dethrone ourselves from the center of our world and put another there, and to honor the inviolable sanctity of every single human being, treating everybody, without exception, with absolute justice, equity, and respect.

 It is also necessary in both public and private life to refrain consistently and empathically from inflicting pain.
 To act or speak violently out of spite, chauvinism, or self-interest, to impoverish, exploit or deny basic rights to anybody, and to incite hatred by denigrating others—even our enemies—is a denial of our common humanity.
-We in this class acknowledge that we have failed to live compassionately to some degree.
+We in this class acknowledge that we may fail to live compassionately at times to some degree.

-We, therefore, pledge to do all that we can, knowing we’ll fail on occasion, to restore compassion to the center of our lives (at least in this course and during this semester) and attempt to engage with our colleagues in this course with compassion.
+We, therefore, pledge to do all that we can, knowing we’ll fail on occasion, to restore compassion to the center of our lives as students and attempt to engage with our colleagues in this course with compassion.
 This means we will work to think first of others, their benefit, their well-being, and their learning, knowing that others are compassionately working for our benefit.
-We will strive to see our interdependence and interconnectedness, and labor for one another.
+We will strive to see our interdependence and interconnectedness, and labor for one another in good faith.

 The following specific actions and behaviors we pledge to do in order to encourage and adopt a compassionate stance toward our colleagues in this class: